-Access to an enrichment activity relating to the arts at Christmas time (pantomime/cinema trip)
+Access to an enrichment activities (pantomime/sports competitions/workshops)

 Providing these activities has had many benefits.
 Firstly, many children had never had these experiences before and brought much joy, supporting mental health developed new interests in the children.
 Ensuring all children were able to participate in such enriching activities also benefitted attendance as children did not want to miss out.